 abstract

 In computer science, problem generator design has traditionally been constrained to specific problem types, lacking flexibility and scalability.
 Although traditional approaches such as template matching, database retrieval, and neural networks have their respective strengths in specific scenarios, they show limitations in achieving accuracy, generation flexibility, and scalability across different problem domains.
-This research introduces an innovative meta-generator framework that enables users with programming knowledge to define computational language rules for specific mathematical problems through a specialized metalanguage, thus enabling the automatic construction of dedicated generators for these problem types.
+This research introduces an innovative meta-generator framework that enables users with programming knowledge to define an arbitrary mathematical question type as a formal language through a specialized metalanguage.
+Thus, our generator enables the automatic construction of dedicated generators for these problem types.

 This approach transcends the limitations of traditional problem generators, theoretically enabling the automated generation of all computable mathematical problems.
-The metalanguage is designed with formal language theory principles, supporting precise syntax definition, semantic rule specification, and constraint declaration.
+The metalanguage is designed with formal language theory, supporting precise syntax definition, semantic rule specification, and constraint declaration.
 This work presents the metalanguage design principles, including grammatical rules, semantic parsing mechanisms, and the process of constructing target generators through abstract syntax trees.
-The framework implements a two-phase generation process: first generating problem-specific generators based on user-defined rules, then using these generators to create actual mathematical problems.
+The framework implements a two-phase generation procedure: first generate problem-specific generators from a user-defined question type specification, then use these generators to create actual mathematical problems.

 This framework establishes a theoretical foundation for problem generation and introduces a potential new paradigm for developing mathematical educational tools.
 The system architecture ensures extensibility through modular design, allowing for future additions of new problem types and generation strategies.
 Preliminary research indicates promising potential in generating specialized generators for various mathematical problems, with expected strong scalability.
 The approach offers significant benefits in education, providing efficient problem generation through detailed definitions and difficulty control.
 Furthermore, it supports difficulty customization of problem parameters while maintaining structural consistency.
-The framework's capability to generate structurally controlled problems suggests potential applications in both educational assessment and learning environments.
+The framework is capable of generating structurally controlled problems, which suggests potential applications in both educational assessment and learning environments.